glciampaglia/knowledge_linker/docs/log.markdown

 interactive node on Quarry (q0148) just too see how far it goes in 24 hours and how much space will it take.

+## Wed Sep  4 19:42:32 EDT 2013

+Yesterday's computation completed at 11:53 am, roughly 14 hours, and produces 185\.4GB of data.
+This means that the whole uncompressed graph would range around 10TB.
+Decided to run the computation in three main chunks of 15 jobs each, and modified the code to have the files added to a separate TAR archive (one for each worker) immediately and removed from the directory tree.
+Tested creating a gzipped TAR archive and in 3 hours it was roughly at half of the 64,000 files of job 0000000.
+With pgzip it should be OK to concatenate and compresse all the archives generated in each chunk and finally create a single TAR archive with the whole data.